GallagherSecurity/cc-rest-docs/training/README.md

 when problems arise.

-During development it helps to log in to the Command Centre clients sometimes, so I give the REST operator a logon, password, and the ‘Launch Configuration Client’ privilege.
+During development it helps to log in to the Command Centre clients sometimes, so I give the REST operator a logon, password, and the 'Launch Configuration Client' privilege.

 Now that you have an operator, you need to let the REST API use it.